The Pacific Coast Highway. Red Rock Country. Route 66. Road trips are about as American as apple pie but, here in Canada, we have our own epic drives.

 Continue along Highway 4 until you reach the fishing town of Port Alberni, a recommended stop for snacks, a restroom break or to fill up on gas.

-From here, Highway 4 becomes the Pacific Rim Highway, and what follows is a challenging (or titillating) 90-minute drive on a single-lane, twisting road with hairpin turns – and magnificent sights along the way.
-Do stop at each one.
+From here, Highway 4 becomes the Pacific Rim Highway.
+What follows is a challenging (or titillating?)
+90-minute drive on a single-lane, twisting road with hairpin turns.
+There are magnificent sights along the way – do stop at each one.
 The final destination of Tofino is the reward, but remember: so too is the journey.
 Inspired by the surrounding lakes, and mountains standing sky-high and dignified, you’ll be washed over with a sense of peace and deep reverence for a natural world so many of us forget exists.

 … or rest on the rocks on the edge of Kennedy River to the sound of a gushing waterfall.